-KU Law students can spend a semester taking law classes at the University of Aberdeen, a historic and prestigious Scottish university that is ranked fifth in the United Kingdom for law.
+KU Law students can spend a semester taking law classes at the University of Aberdeen, a historic and prestigious Scottish university that is ranked among the top schools in the United Kingdom for law.

 Students may earn up to 15 hours of elective credit, which are applied toward the KU School of Law’s 35-credit elective requirement.
 KU Law students will have the opportunity to study alongside Scottish students by enrolling directly in law courses offered at Aberdeen.

 For more information, contact Associate Dean Leah Terranova at email@example.com.

 Find information below for admissions requirements, grading policies, tuition, housing and other details for students studying abroad in Aberdeen, Scotland.

 This program is open to current KU students in the School of Law who are in their second or third year and have a minimum cumulative GPA of 3.0.

 Find upcoming dates and deadlines on the Aberdeen program page on the Study Abroad and Global Engagement website.